kbilsted/StatePrinter/doc/AutomatingToStrings.md

 Console.WriteLine( new AClassWithToString() );
 ```

-We get various output.
+We print the object.
+Stateprinter support a number of pre-defined styles of output, and you can easily create your own style if you want (since the output styles have been created by *dog fooding* we know this to be true :-).

 The output styles are easily configured using the `printer.Configuration.SetOutputStyle()`

 we get (**curlybrace-style**)